AE-Emmanuel/Drowsiness-and-fatigue-detection-system-DFDS-/README.md

 # Drowsiness-and-fatigue-detection-system-DFDS-
-DFDS- Drowsiness and fatigue detection system using python
+DFDS- Drowsiness and fatigue detection system using python this approach based on 'EAR'approach which is eye aspect ration approach

 assets and music for the alert sound have been given